raul-dunca/CyberStudents-advent-of-ctf2024/Day02/screaming.md

 <img src="https://github.com/raul-dunca/CyberStudents-advent-of-ctf2024/blob/main/.assets/day_2_info1.png">

 I think this is also the intended solution by the author.
 The goal of the challenge is to change the value of `local_12` from 0 to something else.
-This variable is also stored right after the buffer which is used to get the user input.
+This variable is also stored right after the buffer, which is used to get the user input.
 So, using a buffer overflow I can change the value stored in `local_12`.

 Below is the solution script.
-Because the buffer which reads user input has a size of `8166` I need at leas `8167` bytes in the payload:
+Because the buffer which reads user input has a size of `8166` I need at least `8167` bytes in the payload:
 ```python
 from pwn import *